Ravindu-Priyankara/RED_SKULL/README.md

 ##ABOUT
 Red skull is a powerfull active directery recon tool.
 It works any windows platforms.
-But some options not working user powershell.
-Using the administrator powershell you can run all the options without error.
+But some options are not working user powershell.
+These time plese use the administrator powershell.
+So then you can run all the options without error.
-Always red skull is not harmful your system.
+Always red skull is not harmful to your system.

 following options are included.
      1.  ip adress and other informations.